niusann/fical/README.md

 3. **Deploy & test**
    - Trigger an initial deployment (manual build or push) and verify the files load from `https://<project>.pages.dev/all.ics`.
 4. **Attach your subscription domain**
  - Add a custom domain (e.g., `calendar.example.com`) in the Pages project.
   - Create the suggested CNAME in your DNS; Cloudflare will auto-provision TLS.
   - Update the subscription URLs in the README (and wherever else you share them) to the new domain once DNS is live.
 5. **View analytics**
   - In Cloudflare → Pages → Analytics you will see *Requests* (PV) and *Unique visitors* (UV) broken down by path.
   - For more detail, go to Cloudflare → Websites → Analytics → Traffic and filter by hostname/path (requires the domain to be in your Cloudflare account).
   - Optional: enable [Logpush](https://developers.cloudflare.com/logs/get-started/logpush/) for raw request logs if you need to export stats elsewhere.

+### Tracking ICS fetches with a Pages Functions middleware

+Cloudflare Web Analytics only injects its JavaScript beacon into valid HTML responses, so direct `.ics` downloads do not show up in PV/UV dashboards.
+The repo includes a lightweight Pages Functions middleware (`functions/_middleware.js`) that writes each `.ics` request to an [Analytics Engine](https://developers.cloudflare.com/pages/functions/bindings) dataset so you can still see per-feed traffic.

+1. Create a dataset (for example `ics_requests`) from the Cloudflare dashboard (Workers & Pages ➜ Analytics Engine ➜ Create dataset).
+2. Bind that dataset to your Pages project as `ICS_ANALYTICS` (Pages dashboard ➜ Functions ➜ Analytics Engine bindings).
+3. Deploy the site.
+Every request for `/all.ics`, `/ipo.ics`, or `/earnings.ics` will now trigger a write that includes the path, referer, hashed IP/UA combo (for UV approximation), and country code.
+You can explore the dataset with the Workers Analytics API or export it for downstream reporting.

+If you do not need the middleware simply omit the binding; the function is a no-op unless `ICS_ANALYTICS` is configured.

 Cloudflare Pages keeps the ICS hosting static and cache-friendly, while the dashboard gives you PV/UV numbers so you can understand how many people subscribe to each feed.
 No application code changes are required—only the hosting layer changes.